 - 1. Topicals, up to 60 grams; - 2.
 Liquids, up to eight ounces; - 3.
 Tablets or capsules, up to 100 dosage units; - 4.
 Multi-use or unit-of-use, up to one container or package; as prescribed, not to exceed a 30-consecutive-day supply, whichever is less; - 5.
 FDA approved women's prescription contraceptives: up to 3-months initial dispensing, then up to 12-months subsequent dispensing at any Participating Pharmacy; and - 6.
-Opioids up to 7 days initial dispensing.
+Opioids up to 7 days initial dispensing, except for buprenorphine and brand equivalent products indicated for the treatment of opioid use disorder.

 Other dispensing limits may apply to certain medications requiring limited use, as determined by our Oregon Region Pharmacy and Therapeutics Committee.
-Prior

-Authorization is required for amounts exceeding any applicable medication dispensing limits.
+Prior Authorization is required for amounts exceeding any applicable medication dispensing limits.